KDE/mauikit/README.md

 #### Maui.ApplicationWindow

-Based on Kirigami.ApplicationWindow.
 Contains a head and foot toolbar that are movable, so when using the app on mobile or touch devices the headbar moves to the bottom for reachability.
 It also contains a Kirigami PagaRow as the default contain layout, but any other type of content contol can be used instead.

 ### Maui.ToolBar